DesktopGooseUnofficial/statement/README.md

+# An Official Statement from The ResourceHub Team

 ## Intro

-Hello, this is a public statement from The ResourceHub Team.

 Please check back for updates.
 This statement will be updated often.